neizshya/Neizshya/README.md

-- 👋 Hi, I’m @neizshya
+- 👋 Hi, I’m Mochamad Nurul Adzan
-- 👀 I’m interested in Frontend programming using reactJs and Backend Programming using Golang
-- 🌱 I’m currently learning about react in deep also learning about golang and working as FrontEnd Dev using react
+Working as Fasilitator System at BPSDM Provinsi DKI Jakarta

 <!---
 Neizshya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.